 Use Best Password Manager Now

-Password managers are quite necessary in today’s time when hackers have access to almost everything we put up online.
+Password managers are quite necessary for today’s time when hackers have access to almost everything we put up online.
 In order to beat them in their own game, pick a password manager of your own liking and stay secure all the way.
-We would recommend LastPass, LogmeOnce for those who are ready to pay some extra bucks and KeePass, Passopolis for those on a tight budget.
+We would recommend LastPass, LogmeOnce for those who are ready to pay some extra bucks, and KeePass, Passopolis for those on a tight budget.